 Growth and Development Opportunities

-As mentioned above, there is a huge difference in the person I am now compared to 12 years ago when entering the workforce.
-Much of my growth during the past 12 years can be attributed to on-the-job experience.
+There is a vast difference in the person I am now compared to 15 years ago when entering the workforce.
+Much of my growth during the past 15 years can be attributed to on-the-job experience.

 I came out of graduate school as a timid and inexperienced person with much to learn.
-A few of the skills I have developed over the past 12 years include:
+A few of the skills I have developed over the past 15 years include the following: